Walking the Inca Trail – What Are Your Options?| 12 August, 2011

 This trail is subject to the Inca Trail regulations and permits must be secured well in advance of departure.
 It is closed completely during February.

 Variations on the classic Trail

 There are two straightforward variations to the classic Inca Trail.
 The first begins at the village of Chilca, which stands at Km77 on the railway line before tracking alongside the Urubamba River to join the original trail from Km88.
-Dry and dusty, it isn’t all that interesting and not really worth the additional day’s hike unless your tour happens to begin from here.
+Dry and dusty, it isn’t all that interesting and not really worth the additional day’s hike unless you have a bike to ease the arduous climb uphill.
+Speaking of which, I wished that I could have someway bought my bike, as I had just put a great bike cover on it.
 The other option is to begin at Km82, which offers half a day’s more riverside stroll than the Km88 option, but is less monotonous than the Km77 stretch.
 You also get to visit the ruins at Huillca Raccay, which overlook Patallacta.
 Trekkers on both these routes are at the mercy of the Inca Trail regulations and must secure a permit well in advance.